cernoh/physics_alevel/4. Mechanics and Materials/definitions/Conservation of energy.md

-# Conservation of energy
+# Conservation of Energy

-Energy cannot be created or destroyed - only transferred into different forms
+Energy cannot be created or destroyed - it can only be transferred into different forms